shahadulhaider/dataprofiler/README.md

-# Data Shapper API Service
+# Data Profiler API Service

 This is a FastAPI-based API for data profiling.
 It provides endpoints to perform data profiling, data cleansing, data manipulation, analytics and generate reports, and download them.